 NEW YORK LOTTERY MISSION STATEMENT:

 and some 35-50 scratch-off tickets.
-The Lottery's Video Lottery business includes Resorts World Casino New York City as well as casinos in Yonkers, Saratoga and six other locations statewide.
+The Lottery's Video Lottery business includes Resorts World Casino New York City as well as Properties in Yonkers, Saratoga and eight other locations statewide.

 ABOUT THE NEW YORK LOTTERY